Stephen Hahn (art dealer): Early life

 Born in Hungary, Hahn moved to Paris at the age of twelve.
 His father was an art dealer who specialized in the Old Masters.
 During World War II, Stephen lived in Santo Domingo, spending 6 years there and working as a surveyor.
 After the war, he returned to Paris, where he attended the École du Louvre, and studied and taught at the Sorbonne.
 In 1952, he moved to New York City with his wife, Nancy, an American.

 Career

 Hahn began his career as a New York art dealer buying and selling paintings from the trunk of his car.
 An early champion of Jean Dubuffet, he eventually opened the Stephen Hahn Gallery at 75th Street and Madison Avenue.

 A founding member of the Art Dealers Association of America, he donated art to cultural institutions worldwide.
 His personal collection featured pieces by such modern masters as Picasso, Cezanne, and Matisse.

 Philanthropy

-Hahn was a benefactor of the Music Academy of the West near Santa Barbara, CA, with Hahn Hall being named after him.
+Hahn was a benefactor of the Music Academy of the West in Montecito near Santa Barbara, CA, with Hahn Hall being named after him.